Artist & Author: Ginger E. Mosher

 Jesus has Redeemed, Ransomed, Reconciled, Resurrected and Restored us.
 He has given us His Righteousness.
 He wants us to Recognize, Repent, Receive, Recall, and Rest in what He has purchased for us with Revelation and Reverence.
 It’s time to take our Royal seat of authority in order to possess all that He has provided.

 The “R” words kept bubbling up in my spirit, so I proclaimed them at the Pray Georgia Assembly without knowing why.
 The reason—yet to be revealed—would involve an earthquake, the Hebrew alphabet, and this time, a snowstorm in Israel.
-You’ll read more about later.
+You’ll read more about this later.
 First, we had to get to South Georgia to paint and pray.

 Fear Be Gone

 We were ready to leave for the Pray Georgia Assembly, but I was experiencing such intense physical pain that I could barely walk.
 So, I asked my husband to anoint me with oil and—as we prayed—God took care of it.
 He had given me the scripture, “Commit your way to the Lord, trust also in Him, and He will do it” and He certainly did!
 (Psalm 37:5 NASB) However, the closer we got to our destination, the more and more anxious I became.
 My chest felt uncomfortably tight, and breathing was hard.
-Despite everything I tried—spiritually, physically, and mentally—I couldn’t find the victory.
+Despite everything I tried—spiritually, physically, and mentally—I could not find the victory.
 I asked for personal prayer but felt no relief.
 Then the Lord showed me how the fear—which prevented the Israelites from entering their Promised Land for forty years—still prevents Christians from entering their land of God’s promises today.
 With this, I knew to intercede for the body of Christ at large.
 Immediately the fear left just in time to paint the message of being seated in our authority and at rest in what He has already accomplished.
 Jesus, our Righteous Redeemer, made the way for us to live in His promises, provisions, and blessings.
 The time has come to more courageously commit our lives to Him—trusting and entering in to all that His word says we have been given and “He will do it.”
 In the going, “He will bring forth your righteousness as the light and your judgment as the noonday.” * (Psalm 37:6 NASB).

 Snowing Inside and Outside in Georgia